datastax/dsbulk/manual/settings.md

     "file:/a/path/to/bundle.zip"   # URL with file protocol
     "http://host.com/bundle.zip"   # URL with HTTP protocol

-Note: if you set this to a non-null value, DSBulk assumes that you are connecting to an DataStax Apollo database; in this case, you should not set any of the following settings because they are not compatible with Cloud deployments:
+Note: if you set this to a non-null value, DSBulk assumes that you are connecting to an DataStax Astra database; in this case, you should not set any of the following settings because they are not compatible with Cloud deployments:

 - `datastax-java-driver.basic.contact-points`
 - `datastax-java-driver.basic.request.consistency`